CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - **Organisation signatures:** Produced directly by organisations using their private keys, these signatures prove that the organisation vouches for the content.
 When including user attribution, the organisation claims (but does not cryptographically prove) that a specific user created the content.

 By relying on DNSSEC, DomainAuth inherits its security properties and limitations.
 The protocol's trust is ultimately rooted in the DNS hierarchy, including the root zone and TLD operators.

-## Key Components

-The DomainAuth protocol consists of the following core components:

-1. **DomainAuth TXT Record:** A DNS TXT record at `_domainauth.<domain>` containing the organisation's public key information, including key algorithm, key id type, key id, TTL override, and optional service OID.
-2. **Organisation Certificate:** A self-issued X.509 certificate containing the organisation's public key.
-This certificate serves as the root Certificate Authority (CA) for all certification paths and digital signatures under the organisation's domain.
-3. **Member Certificates:** X.509 certificates issued by the organisation to individual users or bots.
-User certificates include the username in the Common Name field, whilst bot certificates use the at sign (`@`) as their Common Name.
-4. **DNSSEC Chain:** A serialised collection of DNS responses that provide cryptographic proof of the authenticity of the organisation's DomainAuth TXT record.
-5. **Member Id Bundle:** A structure containing a member certificate, the issuing organisation certificate, and the DNSSEC chain necessary to verify the organisation's authority.
-6. **Signature Bundle:** A structure containing a CMS SignedData value, the organisation certificate, and the DNSSEC chain.
-There are two types of bundles, which determine the signer of the SignedData value:
-   - **Member Signature Bundles** are signed by a member.
-   - **Organisation Signature Bundles** are signed directly by the organisation, but attributed to a specific member.

-These components work together to create a secure chain of trust from the DNS root to the individual signatures produced by organisation members or by the organisation itself.

 ## Workflow Summary